andrelip/banking/README.md

     * Double-entry accounting system in a single database row.
 You may need to change that into an item table to perform split operations and fees.
     * There is no human approval of new accounts.
     * There is no document validation.
+    * No react event handle.
+Implementing this would be useful to decouple modules, for example the email notification and bonuses from the source that generated event generator.